Olivine

 The mineral olivine (/ˈɒl.ᵻˌviːn/) is a magnesium iron silicate with the chemical formula auto=1|(Mg,Fe)2SiO4.
 It is a type of nesosilicate or orthosilicate.
 The primary component of the Earth's upper mantle, it is a common mineral in Earth's subsurface, but weathers quickly on the surface.
-For this reason, olivine has been proposed as a good candidate for accelerated weathering to sequester carbon dioxide from the Earth's oceans and atmosphere, as part of climate change mitigation.
-Olivine also has many other historical uses, such as the gemstone peridot (or chrysolite), as well as industrial applications like metalworking processes.
+Olivine has many uses, such as the gemstone peridot (or chrysolite), as well as industrial applications like metalworking processes.

 The ratio of magnesium to iron varies between the two endmembers of the solid solution series: forsterite (Mg-endmember: Mg_{2}SiO_{4}) and fayalite (Fe-endmember: Fe_{2}SiO_{4}).
-Compositions of olivine are commonly expressed as molar percentages of forsterite (Fo) and fayalite (Fa) (e.g., Fo70Fa30).
+Compositions of olivine are commonly expressed as molar percentages of forsterite (Fo) and/or fayalite (Fa) (e.g., Fo70Fa30, or just Fo70 with Fa30 implied).
 Forsterite's melting temperature is unusually high at atmospheric pressure, almost 1900 C, while fayalite's is much lower – about 1200 C. Melting temperature varies smoothly between the two endmembers, as do other properties.
 Olivine incorporates only minor amounts of elements other than oxygen (O), silicon (Si), magnesium (Mg) and iron (Fe).
 Manganese (Mn) and nickel (Ni) commonly are the additional elements present in highest concentrations.

 Olivine gives its name to the group of minerals with a related structure (the olivine group) – which includes tephroite (Mn2SiO4), monticellite (CaMgSiO4), larnite (Ca2SiO4) and kirschsteinite (CaFeSiO4) (commonly also spelled kirschteinite).

 Olivine's crystal structure incorporates aspects of the orthorhombic P Bravais lattice, which arise from each silica (SiO4) unit being joined by metal divalent cations with each oxygen in SiO4 bound to three metal ions.
 It has a spinel-like structure similar to magnetite but uses one quadrivalent and two divalent cations M22+ M4+O4 instead of two trivalent and one divalent cations.